DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-04_visualizing-results-in-GD-For-Revit.md

 The kind of visualization you choose for your project may vary depending on what kind of process you are running:

 * If you are running an _`optioneering`_ process, it may be beneficial to visualize it using a parallel coordinates chart, as it will be easier to filter options after you run them to explore different goals.
 * If you are running a multi-objective _`optimization process`_, it may be beneficial to visualize it using a scatterplot chart, as it will make it easier to find the best trade-off between two objectives and see the Pareto front.
+For more information on multi-objective optimization and the pareto front refer to our section on the [objective function.](../02-deeper-dive/02-03_optimization/02-03-02_objective-function.md)